rsuttles58/Psychic-Game/README.md

 My version includes a few small "easter eggs."
 I hope you enjoy!

+## How to Play
+To play, simply start tapping on any of the alphabet letters on your keyboard.
+If you are incorrect, you will lose a guess.
+If you are correct your score will iterate up!

 ## Technology Utilized
 This is a simple web application that uses, HTML, CSS, javascript.